Battle of Fayal: Battle

-Altogether 36 sailors of the Royal Navy and Royal Marines were killed in action, and another 93 were wounded.
-The main action lasted over a half hour and only two Americans were killed.
-Seven were wounded, including Reid who was hit with a musket ball.
-Reid's men fired nails, knife blades, brass buttons, and other makeshift projectiles from their cannon which reportedly caused severe pain to the surviving British.
-After being repulsed the British slowly rowed back to their ships and it was 2:00 am on September 27 when they found them.
-Captain Lloyd's response to the defeat was to send the Carnation back to destroy General Armstrong after daylight but when she arrived, American fire caused further damage so Carnation broke off the attack.
-A little later Carnation appeared again but Captain Reid had already chosen to scuttle his brig by firing one of his swivel guns straight through the hull.
-The vessel was boarded while it sank and the British set the sails on fire.
+The British suffered in total 36 men killed and 93 wounded, while the Americans had lost two killed and seven wounded, including Reid who was hit with a musket ball.
+The main action had lasted over a half hour, during which Reid's men had fired nails, knife blades, brass buttons, and other makeshift projectiles from their cannon, which caused severe injuries to those they wounded.
+Following the failure of their attack, the British boarding parties slowly rowed back to their ships, reaching them at 2:00 am on September 27.
+Lloyd's response to the attack's failure was to send Carnation back to destroy General Armstrong after daylight but when she arrived, American fire caused further damage, leading Carnation to break off her attack.
+Carnation returned again but Reid had already chosen to scuttle his ship by firing one of his swivel guns straight through the hull.
+The vessel was boarded while it sank and the British set the ship's sails on fire before leaving.

 Aftermath

 Reid and his crew escaped to shore.
 The British wanted to land a detachment to search for the Americans but the Portuguese governor and the resident American consul John Bass Dabney prevented them from doing this.
-Captain Reid and the crew of General Armstrong were credited with helping delay the British attack on New Orleans and when they returned to America they were greeted as heroes.
+Lloyd's squadron subsequently set sail for the Americas, ending any possibilities of further conflict.
+Reid and the crew of General Armstrong were credited by the American public with helping delay the British attack on New Orleans in 1815 and when they returned to the United States to a heroes welcome.
 However, later historical analysis showed that this was likely not the case.